abhishekarya1/myblog/content/post/2018-06-01-are-we-really-secure-3.md

 ---
-title: Apps and Permissions - Are we really secure ?
-Part-3
+title: Apps and Permissions
-subtitle: How an app in your mobile phone is a potential threat
+subtitle: Are we really secure?
+(Part-3) - How an app in your mobile phone is a potential threat
 date: 2018-06-01
-bigimg: [{src: "/img/apps-security.jpg", desc: "Security"}]
+bigimg: [{src: "/img/postimg/apps-security.jpg", desc: "Security"}]
 tags: ["hacking", "security", "apps"]
 ---
 Android is an operating system for handheld devices like smartphones.
 It was announced in 2007 and was the first commercial device was released in 2008.
 Today, after exactly a decade in the future, it has more than 2 billion monthly active devices.
 With such level of userbase, sure comes a lot of prying eyes on your data.
 Though Google Play Store has restrictions on what you can install and what data your apps see, it is just a matter of a few permissions before these apps can start harvesting your data.